Monitoring IT Applications and Infrastructure On-the-Go: The eG Enterprise Mobile App

 The Challenge of Designing a Monitoring App for Mobile Devices

-Many monitoring tools provide mobile apps that are simply alert receivers, often to compensate a lack of SMS support (or to reduce the cost of SMS messages).
+Many remote monitoring tools provide mobile apps that are simply alert receivers, often to compensate for a lack of SMS support (or to reduce the cost of SMS messages).
 Alerts are triggered and a text message is sent to the relevant person.
 In practice, IT problems usually trigger alert storms for many EUC monitoring tools – for example, a failing server impacting many users can trigger hundreds of user latency alerts – these alerts are essentially just symptoms.
 Alert storms of near meaningless messages that are usually false alarms simply disrupt an administrators work and cause unnecessary concern.
 Additionally, most SMB-focused monitoring products aren’t designed to scale and are used by small single-site offices and used by a handful of IT staff.
 As such, these businesses can manage fine without mobile monitoring functionality and the size of the sales doesn’t make it worthwhile for vendors to add nice-to-have enterprise-class functionality.

-Basically, many monitoring products are essentially just metric collectors with some basic functionality to trigger alerts on individual metrics, e.g., % of CPU exceeding 95%.
+Basically, many remote monitoring products are essentially just metric collectors with some basic functionality to trigger alerts on individual metrics, e.g., % of CPU exceeding 95%.
 A lot of these products have real challenges to present a usable interface on a mobile device.
 The screen space available on a mobile device is limited and it is simply not possible to just port an existing desktop or a browser-based interface directly to a mobile app.
 Thought must be given to how hundreds of thousands of metrics collected can be presented in an intuitive manner on a mobile device.
 The stack/layered representation paradigm that eG Enterprise uses already provides a simple and compact way to aggregate 100s of metrics.
 This makes it is a lot easier to port our user interface to a mobile device.

 As eG Enterprise is built around a powerful machine learning AIOps platform, we already correlate alerts and perform diagnostic root cause analysis meaning the alerts sent to the mobile app are meaningful and identify root cause of issues and the extent of problems.
 As such, the admin who is away from the server room can make data-led decisions as to whether to rush back or whether an issue is less important than what they are doing.
 You can read more about these capabilities, here.